percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 extract the cipher and keying material conveyed in order to subsequently perform HBH encryption and authentication operations for RTP and RTCP packets sent between it and an endpoint.
-Since the HBH keying material will be different for each endpoint, the MDD uses the tunnel-unique association identifier included by the KMF to ensure that the HBH keying material is used with the correct endpoint.
+Since the HBH keying material will be different for each endpoint, the MDD uses the association identifier included by the KMF to ensure that the HBH keying material is used with the correct endpoint.

 The MDD **MUST** forward all messages received from either the endpoint